Reality Winner: Accused leaker wanted to 'burn the White House down'

 WHO IS REALITY WINNER?
 ACCUSED LEAKER WANTED TO ‘RESIST’ TRUMP

 The former government contractor pleaded not guilty to charges that she illegally retained and transmitted national defense information.
-The former Air Force linguist, who speaks Arabic and Farsi, is accused of copying and mailing a classified report containing top-secret material to an online news organization, according to prosecutors.
+Winner, the former Air Force linguist who speaks Arabic and Farsi, is accused of copying and mailing a classified report containing top-secret material to an online news organization, according to prosecutors.

 Authorities haven't described the report or named the news outlet.
 But the Justice Department announced Winner's arrest Monday as The Intercept reported it had obtained a classified National Security Agency report suggesting Russian hackers attacked a U.S. voting software supplier before last year's presidential election.
 The NSA report was dated May 5, the same as the document Winner is charged with leaking.